TiiKoh/tiikoh.github.io/cmdline_course.md

 The first week was basically an introduction.
 We started from the very beginning: launching the terminal, getting familiar with some basic commands, and using text editors to view and modify files.
-Commands used during the first week include `mkdir`, `cp` and `mv`.
+Commands used during the first week included `mkdir`, `cp` and `mv`.
 For example, the command

 ```